swcarpentry/good-enough-practices-in-scientific-computing/index.md

     subfolder*, and make dated notes about changes to the project in this file in reverse chronological order (i.e., most recent first).
-This file is the equivalent of a lab notebook, and should contain entries like those shown in Figure [fig:changelog].
+This file is the equivalent of a lab notebook, and should contain entries like those shown in Figure 5.

 3.  *Copy the entire project whenever a significant change has been made* (i.e., one that materially affects the results), and store that copy in a sub-folder whose name reflects the date in the area that’s being synchronized.
-This approach results in projects being organized as shown in Figure [fig:manual].
+This approach results in projects being organized as shown in Figure 6.
 Here, the `project_name` folder is mapped to external storage (such as Dropbox), `current` is where development is done, and other folders within `project_name` are old versions.